Los Angeles braces for return of high winds amid wildfires – DW – 01/13/2025

 State pre-positioning firefighting crews

-US officials said they are confident they will be ready to deal with the new round of winds.
+US officials said they were confident that they would be ready to deal with the new round of winds.

 Los Angeles Mayor Karen Bass said, "I believe the city is prepared," when asked whether hydrants could run out of water again, as they did last week when similarly powerful winds ripped through the city.